ent1tyGH/Mapua-Inventory/README.md

 ### ▶️ Step 3 — Run the App
 After installation:
-1. Double-click run_inventory.bat
+1. Double-click **run_inventory.bat**
 2. The batch file will:
    1. Check if MySQL is running; start it if needed
+   2. Ask you to enter your MySQL Root Password
-    2. Launch the backend + frontend JAR
+   3. Launch the backend + frontend JAR
 3. Open your browser at:
    👉 http://localhost:8080